-The legal profession has an important role to play in the response to the HIV/AIDS epidemic.
+The judiciary has an important role to play in the response to the HIV/AIDS epidemic.
 It should be aware of the causes of HIV/AIDS, and familiar with the body of law that is growing up as a consequence of its unexpected advent.
 It should ensure justice and equality in every courtroom, and be alert to the differential way general laws fall upon those who are living with HIV/AIDS, their families and dependants.
-Because judges sometimes have choices in deciding cases, where their decisions are relevant to HIV/AIDS, they should rest them upon sound data.
-They should be helped to do so by an informed and enlightened They should expel from their minds the legal profession. stereotypes, the myths and the prejudice that have surrounded HIV/AIDS in its short history.
-This does not, of course, mean automatically deciding every case in favour of the person living with HIV/AIDS.
-The law must be observed and lawyers must remain professional and neutral in the performance of their tasks.
-But it does mean that the judges, in particular, should be generally aware of the features of HIV/AIDS and approach legal and factional problems without the blinkers of prejudice or ignorance.
-All lawyers should be particularly alert to colleagues in the court process who suffer because of the epidemic.
+Because judges have choices in deciding cases, where their decisions are relevant to HIV/AIDS, they should rest them upon sound data.
+They should expel from their minds the stereotypes, the myths and the prejudice.
+This does not, of course, mean automatically deciding the case in favour of the person living with HIV/AIDS.
+The law must be observed and judges must remain professional and neutral in the performance of their tasks.
+But it does mean that the judges should be generally aware of the features of HIV/AIDS and approach legal and factional problems without the blinkers of prejudice or ignorance.
+The judiciary should be particularly alert to colleagues in the court process who suffer because of the epidemic.
 To the best of their ability, they should reach out with help and understanding.
 And as leaders of the community, they should contribute to the discussion of law reform which the HIV/AIDS epidemic demonstrates to be needed.
-HIV/AIDS is, after all, another verus - a human illness, an enemy to the entire human family.
-We need to unite in responding to it rationally, and justly, and according to law.